 Early experience for future leaders could include participating in committees to build a sense of working within groups, leading ultimately to primary responsibility such as chair of a committee.
 Individuals can then be assigned specific tasks, such as leading task forces, tailored to gaps in their leadership skills.
 Before assigning leadership of a committee or task force, sit with the individual and self-assess their skills.
 As they lead, provide frequent feedback and mentoring.

 The third important component of leadership development is mentorship.
-This should involve a structured program specific to the role and skills of the leader (of which more in my upcoming post on Mentorship).
+This should involve a structured program specific to the role and skills of the leader (see post on Mentorship).
 Leaders may struggle with fighting within the team, or even fighting between the leader and the team, thereby drifting from primary tasks or failing to make progress on goals.
 While mentorship may help, particularly if the leader is fighting with the team, leadership coaching, sometimes even professional and/or external to the organisation, can be invaluable.

 In summary, leaders require development.
 Formal education and leadership opportunities should come in early career with an explicit plan for on-going development.